NEURAL MARIONETTE: A Transformer-based Multi-action Human Motion Synthesis System: Experiments

 \subsubsection{Failure case}

 From the above comparison, it can be seen that our \systemname~ achieves significantly higher performance.
-It has to point out that, even with ``action revision'' and ``shadow start'', our method may fail to generate correct actions, especially dealing with unconstrained user inputs.
+It has to be pointed out that, even with ``action revision'' and ``shadow start'', our method may fail to generate correct actions, especially when dealing with unconstrained user inputs.
 Failure cases usually appear when the end pose of the previous action is significantly different from the start pose of the current action in training sets.
-Fig.~\ref{fig:res:ss}.(b) present an example to illustrate how the mutli-action synthesis failed.
+Fig.~\ref{fig:res:ss}. (b) presents an example to illustrate how the multi-action synthesis failed.

-The left part of Fig.~\ref{fig:res:ss}.(b) is a ``kick'' action while the first and second rows of the right part are "walk" actions generated by the pure generative pipeline and ~{\systemname} respectively.
+The left part of Fig.~\ref{fig:res:ss}. (b) is a ``kick'' action while the first and second rows of the right part are "walk" actions generated by the pure generative pipeline and ~{\systemname} respectively.
 It can be found that they are the same action.
 That is because our AR did not recognize this unexpected action to trigger off ``SS'' scheme.
 The last row is another action with the "walk" tag which is retrieved from the training dataset with the closest starting pose to the end pose of the previous action.
-This starting pose has a significant difference from the previous end one, making our {\thename}~hard to generate the correct action.
+This starting pose has a significant difference from the previous end one, making our {\thename}~ hard to generate the correct action.
 Besides, the unreasonable action sequence, such as ``sit down--run'' (``run'' should happen after a ``stand up'' action), extremely short duration and wired trajectory may also lead to a failure motion synthesis for ~\systemname.